 Other than humans, African buffalo have few natural predators and are capable of defending themselves against (and sometimes killing) lions, who will attack only old, sick or immature buffalo.
 The leopard is a threat only to newborn calves.

 All attempts to turn the African buffalo into a 'useful' animal by crossbreeding it with domestic cattle have so far proved futile.
 Excessive hunting has reduced wild populations, and much of the African buffalo's habitat has been converted to agricultural use.
-The present range of this species is in central Africa, from just south of the Sahara to just north of South Africa.
+The present range of this species is mostly restricted to protected areas in sub-Saharan Africa, from just south of the Sahara to northern South Africa.